 akenza is glad to collaborate with the city of Zug in improving the well-being of its citizens thanks to custom IoT solutions.

 Towards a smart people flow control

 The residents control office of the city of Zug needed a smart way to guide its visitors to the available reception desks.
-In order to better control the flow of people in their office, the administration wanted a way to display in real-time which ones of their four reception desks were available.
+In order to better control the flow of people in their office, the administration wanted a way to display in real-time which one of their four reception desks was available.

-In order to do so, a custom solution had to be developed, including different sensors technologies and the development of a dedicated signage screen.
-To cope with the requirements of the project, the residents control office needed an IoT platform being able to control the whole data flow in one place, from the sensors to the data visualization.
+In order to do so, a custom solution had to be developed, including different sensor technologies and the development of a dedicated signage screen.
+To cope with the requirements of the project, the resident's control office needed an IoT platform to be able to control the whole data flow in one place, from the sensors to the data visualization.

 The Akenza platform is the perfect solution for this.

 A complex constellation of IoT elements

 It all starts at the desk of an administrator.
 If the administrator is available to welcome a new visitor, he/she flips the wooden name label into the appropriate position.
 The wooden label indicates that someone is seated at this particular desk.
 A tab magnet sensor embedded in the wooden frame reacts to the new position and sends a message to the akenza platform.

 The akenza platform processes the message and reflects the desk availability change by sending a downlink message to a ComtacLoRaWAN digital output device, embedded into a smart LED lamp.
 The lamp then turns on or off accordingly.